 If you’re eligible to work for Posmates or DoorDash and they offer deliveries in your area, it’s time to sign up.
 Both apps have a very similar sign-up process:

-- Apply to deliver online – sign up for Postmates here and DoorDash here
+- Apply online to deliver – sign up for DoorDash here

 - Complete a background check